IaVashik/PCapture-LIB/SRC/Math/readme.md

 ### `math.vector.isEqually(vec1, vec2)`

-This function checks if two vectors are equal by comparing their rounded components.
-It is useful for comparing vectors with floating-point components, where small differences due to precision errors may occur.
+This function checks if two vectors are equal by comparing their integer components.
+It effectively truncates the decimal part of each component before performing the comparison.

 **Parameters:**